Therapy for Individuals,

 With reduced reactivity, restored connection(s), and enhanced skills, clients are able to get to know themselves (and their partners) during the session in positive new ways they haven’t been able to before.
 This new learning through experience (not just cognitive understanding) then carries forward in their lives

-Longer sessions give us the time we need… for deep listening, healing the impact of past events in a focused way, and bringing your hard-earned wisdom into your current life.
+Longer sessions (including a full 60 minutes, 90 minutes, half-day intensive, or full-day intensive) give us the time we need… for deep listening, healing the impact of past events in a focused way, and bringing your hard-earned wisdom into your current life.

 Are you interested in Individual or Couples & Family Therapy?